Should I publish negative results, or does this ruin my career?

 More than 70% of researchers in a Nature’s survey of 1 576 researchers have tried and failed to reproduce another scientist’s experiments (Baker et al., 2016).
 This so-called reproducibility crisis has many reasons (see reviews in Jarvis & Williams, 2016Begley & Ioannidis, 2015).

-One important reason for lack of reproducibility problems is positive-results bias, a special form of publication biasPositive-results bias is just a fancy term for the tendency described above: when authors are more likely to submit, or editors to accept, positive results than negative or inconclusive results (Sacket et al., 1979).
+One important reason for the lack of reproducibility problems is positive-results bias, a particular form of publication biasPositive-results bias is just a fancy term for the tendency described above: when authors are more likely to submit, or editors to accept, positive results than negative or inconclusive results (Sacket et al., 1979).

 Briefly, publishing positive results only and filing away the negative findings produces a skewed view of reality, results in unnecessary repeats of experiments already done, and wastes a lot of taxpayer and industry money.
 It may lead to detrimental therapies and many frustrated scientists, among other unwanted outcomes.